Off-highway rig logging pictures, are a sight to behold!

 How These SUPER Massive Weight Logging Trucks Came to Be

-Back in the late 80’s, operators and saw mills wanted to take advantage of the fact that these semis were running on private roads, and weren’t subject to the same weight restrictions as trucks operating on public highways.
+Back in the late 80’s, operators and saw mills wanted to take advantage of the fact that these trucks were running on private-roads, and weren’t subject to the same weight restrictions as trucks operating on public highways.

-These operators and mills, realized that by using beefed-up hway models, they were able to double or triple the load capacity of the logging semi truck, since they were operating strictly on private roads.
+These operators and mills realized that by using beefed-up highway models, they were able to double or triple the load capacity of the logging trucks, since they were operating strictly on private roads.